MyNameIsNeXTSTEP/LMS-platform/README.md

 # LMS-platfotm

-This is the Learning Management System applies first of all for the related course of web developer.
+This is the Learning Management System applies first of all for the [related course](https://github.com/MyNameIsNeXTSTEP/JEDI-course).
 Other clarifications will follow.